hyprwm/hyprland-wiki/pages/Useful Utilities/App-Clients.md

   PipeWire screensharing.
 It has tons of great features and tries not to infringe on the Discord ToS.

+- [Vesktop](https://github.com/Vencord/Vesktop) Like WebCord, Vesktop is a custom Discord client with improved performance and Wayland support.
+It also has built-in screen sharing, and in addition has support for plugins and custom themes.
+Vesktop even supports proper audio sharing when you screen share.
+Note that Vesktop relies on Vencord, a custom Discord client mod, which violates Discord's terms of service.
+Use at your own risk.

 - [dissent](https://github.com/diamondburned/dissent) is a Discord client
   written in GTK4.
 While it does infringe on Discord's ToS, it's relatively safe and doesn't rely on any webview technologies.